Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 * Implement interaction feature on M5 stack

 ### Sprint 7 : Version 1.1 (optional) and Write-Up (27.4-4.5)
 The goal of this sprint will be to do the write-up, as well as address any issues that arise from the release of Version 1.0 and implement any final features.
+In order to undertake the writing of our portfolio, our group chose to create a second [Kanban board](https://github.com/Team-Jag/Do-or-die-fitness-tracker/projects/2) to continue using the same Agile working methods that we had development of our software.

 **User Stories Implemented:**
 *